ChangLiuNJU/ChangLiuNJU.github.io/_posts/2014-04-23-LeetCode-climbstaris.md

 >Each time you can either climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?

 It's a simple recursion problem.
-The number of distinct ways to reach the n stair equals the sum of that to reach the n-1 and n-2 stair, so we have the recursive function:
+The number of distinct ways to reach the n stair equals the sum of the case in n-1 and n-2, so we have the recursive function:

 *T(n) = T(n-1) + T(n-2), T(0) = 1, T(1) = 1*